pigeonflight/ploneapi-shell/README.md

 List all available `@components` endpoints from the API root.

 ### `login`
 Authenticate with a Plone site and save the token.
 Prompts for username/password.
+The same command is available inside the REPL, so you can refresh credentials without leaving the shell.

 ### `logout`
 Remove saved credentials.
+Also available directly inside the REPL.

 ### `repl`
 Launch interactive shell with tab completion and filesystem-like navigation.
 This is the default when no command is provided.